 PLAT-05 opened for enrollment in November 2017 and is currently recruiting.

-Like the PLAT-02 trial, PLAT-06 is testing CAR T cells that have been reprogrammed to recognize and target the CD19 protein expressed by most B-cell types of leukemia and lymphoma.
+PLAT-07 is a first-in-human phase 1/2 clinical trial.
+In PLAT-07, the CAR T cells are reprogrammed to recognize and target the CD22 protein expressed by most B-cell types of leukemia and lymphoma.

-PLAT-06 opened for enrollment in November 2018 and is currently recruiting.
+PLAT-07 opened for enrollment in September 2020 and is currently recruiting.

 Is T-cell therapy effective?